apache/pekko/docs/src/main/paradox/typed/logging.md

 ```
 pekko.remote.artery {
-  # If this is "on", Akka will log all outbound messages at DEBUG level,
+  # If this is "on", Pekko will log all outbound messages at DEBUG level,
   # if off then they are not logged
   log-sent-messages = on
 }